 Loyal Termite and Pest Control wants to share termite prevention tips with our "dog-blog" fans

 Hello folks; I hope you are all doing well.
 I don't know about you, but I'm getting puppy happy that spring is right around the corner.
-With the change of weather comes playing in the parks, chasing sticks and my favorite balls, and messing up as many Frisbee's as Daddy Nick and MaMa Gena will buy me.
+With the change of weather comes playing in the parks, chasing sticks and my favorite balls, and messing up as many Frisbee's as Daddy Nick and Mama Gena will buy me.
 With the temperatures slowly rising across the country; so does the bug and insect activity.

-In areas where termite activity is as predicable as moving the clocks forward an hour in March, so will the potential for termite swarms.
+In areas where termite activity is as predictable as moving the clocks forward an hour in March, so will the potential for termite swarms.
 To refresh your memory, the first sign of termite activity each season is the appearance of termite swarmers.
-These are reproductive termites with wings; who's sole purpose in life is to mate and begin a new termite colony.
+These are reproductive termites with wings; whose sole purpose in life is to mate and begin a new termite colony.
 We, at Loyal Termite and Pest Control, encourage homeowners to take proactive steps to protect their homes from the aggressive pest species appearing in the coming months.

 "Termites eat wood around the clock, so they can cause significant damage to the structure of a home in a relatively short period of time," says Nick Lupini, my Daddy and President of Loyal Company.
 "As a result, it's important for homeowners to perform yearly inspections and routine maintenance to help stave off a potential termite infestation."

 Every spring, millions of Americans plan vacations during their annual Spring Breaks.
 I am writing this "dog-blog" to remind those travelers that the best way to prevent pests like mosquitoes and bed bugs from ruining their trips is through preparation and awareness.